spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
  * `--add-image-project`: Add this image project to the list of image projects to cache and deploy images from.
+ * `--add-required-group-membership`: Add this group to the list of required group memberships.
  * `--image-projects`: (*Default*: `[]`) A list of Google Cloud Platform projects Spinnaker will be able to cache and deploy images from.
 When this is omitted, it defaults to the current project.
  * `--json-path`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See https://cloud.google.com/compute/docs/access/service-accounts for more information.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: The Google Cloud Platform project this Spinnaker account will manage.
  * `--remove-image-project`: Remove this image project from the list of image projects to cache and deploy images from.
+ * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
+ * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--set-alpha-listed`: Enable this flag if your project has access to alpha features and you want Spinnaker to take advantage of them.

 ---